 When putting weight inside a planter, keep in mind you may have to get it back out again!
 Things like loose gravel may be easy to add but won't be as much fun to try and remove later on.
 Also, remember not to block the drainage holes in the bottom.

 5. Use T Supports.

-If you have long straight sections with no room for for corners, T Supports might be your best option!
-T Supports are made of a T Stand (modified straight stand with 3 sets of support arms), a panel, and an end stand.
-An example T Support is highlighted in green below.
+If you have long, straight sections with no room for corners, T Supports might be your best option!
+T Supports are made of a T Stand (modified straight stand with three sets of support arms), a panel, and an end stand.
+An example of T Support is highlighted in green below.

 The T Stand can be made with both regular stands or square planter stands.
-These are also great for realllyyy long (45+ ft) sections of partitions even if they have corners.
-They aren't a stock item though and will take on average 4-5 weeks for production so please plan accordingly!
+These are also great for really long (45+ ft) sections of partitions, even if they have corners.
+They aren't a stock item, though, and will take, on average, 4-5 weeks for production, so please plan accordingly!

-Have any questions about any of these 5 methods?
+Have any questions about any of these five methods?
 Want some advice on which ones to try at your location?
 Ask us here!

 **SelectSpace Partitions are decorative elements and not designed to be weight-bearing or used as security fencing.
 Do not sit or lean on them; use them to block off dangerous areas (pools, construction areas, etc.) or leave them outside during strong storms and heavy winds.
 Please refer to our usage guidelines for more info.**